nikhithajoy/bosswallah_rag/README.md

 **Why langdetect?**
 It is lightweight, fast, and provides reliable results for a wide range of languages.
 - Translation:
-The gemini model is used to translate.
+The googletrans lbrary and gemini model is used to translate.

 ### LLM Selection: Gemini
 - Gemini LLM: